Careers and Employability Service

 Should I use AI for my application?

 For years employers have been using AI systems to screen candidate applications, highlighting keywords to make it easier to shortlist on mass.
-But now systems like ChatGPT are available to candidates too, so should you use them?
+But now Generative AI systems are available to candidates too, so should you use them?

 There is no doubt it has its uses, helping with structure, or initial ideas for you to think through and include.
 But always remember the answers it gives are only as good as the questions you ask.
 These systems have no contextual awareness, they can’t think critically or assess the reliability of information.